 Answering NSV-queries is now simple.
 Suppose we wish to answer $NSV_H(i)$.
-We then move to the position of the i'th ')' by in order to move to the position y of the closing parenthesis of the parent j of i in \mathcal{M}H .
+We then move to the position of the i'th ')' by and then call in order to move to the position y of the closing parenthesis of the parent j of i in \mathcal{M}H .
 The (yet unknown) value j is computed by